PanosBal/WaterJugProblem/README.md

 # Water_Jug_Problem
-A Lisp program for the water jug problem
+A Lisp program for the water jug problem.